-In this series, I’ll take you step by step, from creating a GUI using built-in .net methods like System.Windows.Forms to the super quick, super effective XAML/WPF approach, using Visual Studio.
+In this series, I’ll take you step by step, from creating a GUI using the slower but easy to understand System.Windows.Forms method to the super quick, super effective XAML/WPF approach, using Visual Studio.

 As time goes on and I post more and more about GUI Toolmaking, this post will always be updated with the newest links

 - PART VI – Step by step, building an advanced application